EllaSvete/bus-mall/README.md

 Bus Mall

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+Implement local storage for this website.

 Author: Ella Svete
 submission PR: https://github.com/EllaSvete/bus-mall/tree/local-storage
 Goat Demo
 Reflections and Comments

-This was a good lab for going over how storage works, which is something I knew nothing about.
+- This was a good lab for going over how storage works, which is something I knew nothing about.
 I'm still kind of grasping the concept and why it is important.
 I feel good about how I did this lab, watching the demo's really helped me.
 I feel good about today being a lighter load because I have my meetup tonight.

+LAB - 15

+Bus Mall

+Ensure all previous labs are completed and you have a reasonable amount of CSS features.

+Author: Ella Svete
+submission PR:
+Goat Demo
+Reflections and Comments

+- This was a great lab for getting some fundamentals down.
+I thought building the graphs in JS was cool and an accessible way to learn about parent/child appends.